manuelarte/structfieldinitorder/README.md

 Take a look at the example [golangciplugin](./examples/golangciplugin) on how to run this linter as a plugin.
 As a summary ([more info](https://golangci-lint.run/plugins/module-plugins)):

-+ Create `.custom-gcl.yml`.
++ Create and configure `.custom-gcl.yml`, follow example [.custom-gcl.yml](./examples/golangciplugin/.custom-gcl.yml).
 + Run `golangci-lint custom`.
 + Define the plugin inside the `linters.settings.custom` section with the type `module`.
-+ Run the resulting custom binary of golangci-lint
++ Run the resulting custom binary of golangci-lint.

 ## 🚀 Features